Side Effects of Nuts during Pregnancy

 Nuts are generally safe to eat during pregnancy, but there are a few potential side effects.

-Nuts are high in calories, so they can contribute to weight gain if you eat too many.
+Nuts are high in calories and can contribute to weight gain if you eat too many.

-If you experience these side effects during pregnancy, try eating smaller amounts of nuts or soaking them in water overnight before eating them.
+If you experience these side effects during pregnancy, try eating smaller nuts or soaking them in water overnight before eating them.

 Please consult your doctor about having nuts during pregnancy, as they will have the final word.

-Nuts are a great nutty vegan source of nutrients, but you should eat them in moderation.
+Nuts are a tremendously nutty vegan source of nutrients, but you should eat them in moderation.

-Nuts are a delicious vegan source of protein, fiber, and healthy fats.
+Nuts are a delicious vegan protein, fibre, and healthy fats source.

 They're also full of minerals and vitamins, making them nutrient-dense food.

 A handful or two per day is plenty.
-Eating more than 30 grams of nuts daily is not recommended during pregnancy.
+Consuming more than 30 grams of nuts daily is not recommended during pregnancy.

 Soak your nuts overnight to make them easier to digest and reduce the risk of indigestion and gas.